TL;DR

 Recommended output structure

-A list of 15 FAQ entries, each with question / answer / link / ticket count.
-A “disagreement watch” callout, a “missing answer” list, and a tone audit.
-The FAQ entries go live; the disagreements + missing-answer items go to your support manager.
+A list of 12-15 FAQ entries, each with question / answer / deep link / ticket count.
+Then three control artifacts: a “disagreement watch” callout, a “missing answer” list, and a tone audit.
+The FAQ entries go live; the disagreements and missing-answer items go to your support lead as a backlog, not to the page.

 How to check the output is usable